JamieHeart/starting-working-out-guide/nutrition-guide.md

 > **💡 Related Reading**: Learn more about your body's primary fuel source in our [Understanding Glycogen](understanding-glycogen.md) guide.

+> **🏳️‍⚧️ HRT Users**: Those on MTF hormone replacement therapy have unique nutritional needs.
+See our [MTF HRT Considerations](hrt-mtf-considerations.md) guide for detailed information.

 ## Fundamental Principles

 ### Caloric Requirements